executors/executors/README.md

 ```

 *Effects:* Constructs a `static_thread_pool` object with `num_threads` threads of
 execution, as if by creating objects of type `std::thread`.
-(QUESTION: Do we want to
-allow 0?)

 ```
 ~static_thread_pool();